 Continuing this topic, Doug Alexander in his Blog on Christmas Day 2012 wrote these words in the AJC on Atlanta Streetcars.

-Our presenter for Friday March 8th, 2013 was the one-and-only local railroad artist ROBERT WEST! (with his lady friend.)
-Although Robert did not go into details of railroad Pullman Porters, Robert talked for an hour regarding how he started in drafting, then self-taught himself into art.
-He then reviewed the paintings that he had with him regarding details and allegories that he included in each of the works.
-Click here for an interview with Robert !
+Our presenter for Friday March 8th, 2013 was the one-and-only local railroad artist ROBERT WEST! (with his lady friend Denise.)
+Although Robert did not go into details of railroad Pullman Porters, Robert did talk for an hour regarding how he started his artistic life with drafting, and then self-taught himself into art.
+He then reviewed the paintings that he brought with him, regarding details and allegories that he included in each of the works.
+Click here to watch an interview with Robert !

 On Friday February 8th, 2013 Georgia Tech assistant Professor of Civil and Environmental Engineering Jochen Teizer, Ph.D. was our fantastic speaker for almost two hours!
 Dr. Teizer spoke on the "AlpTransit Gotthard Project" (that is being built under the Swiss Alps between Germany and Italy) and other topics that he worked on, including projects with his students.
 Jochen was inside the Gotthard Base Tunnel when he was a student in Germany.
 His photos showed the TBMs (Tunnel Boring Machines) at work during tunnel excavations.
 The 57 KM tunnel alone is a $10 billion project spanning many years.
 The concept began in 1947, with planning in 1992, design and location selection by 1995, with excavation starting in 2005 and breakthrough in 2011.
 Completion is estimated for 2017.